chrisaga/hk-pandoc-writers/odt/README.md

 Warning !
 Google docs doesn't render well the left border of a block quote with nested lists.
 It's probably an OpenDocument to Google docs conversion issue.

->This is a bullet list:
+>This is a tight bullet list:
 >
 >* Level one
 >	- Level two